 - Before you and your Little are allowed to go to your home, the two of you are required to: - 1.
 Receive permission from the Little's parent/guardian - 2.
-Receive permission from your Mentoring Specialist - As a Big, you will not physically punish the child under any circumstances, even if requested by the parent. - Don't use alcohol or drugs (including tobacco or vaping) before/during time w/ your Little. - All firearms or weapons must be inaccessible to a child.
-Ammunition must be stored separately from weapons.
-Weapons are to be locked.
-Volunteers must notify the BBBS office if they acquire a weapon during the lifetime of their match.
-Volunteers must obtain a signed parental permission form and notify their Mentoring Specialist before engaging in any activity dealing with firearms (e.g. target practice, hunting).
-Before hunting, your Little must be of legal age and have completed a hunter safety course. - Inform parents of activities and receive parental permission before engaging in activities involving recreational vehicles, e.g. boats, and snowmobiles. - Littles are never permitted to ride motorcycles with a Big. - Always practice the highest level of safety by wearing helmets, life jackets, etc. as needed. - Communication via social media is fine, within the following guidelines: - 1.
-Check your bio, pics, and posts first, to ensure everything is child-appropriate - 2.
-If you become "friends" with your Little on a social media platform (Instagram, Twitter, Facebook, etc), you must first get parent/guardian permission and inform your Mentoring Specialist. - 3.
-BBBS now offers TheApp!
-While optional, this free app has a couple neat features for Bigs to consider: A) it allow Bigs and Littles to communicate without needing to exchange phone numbers (helpful if a kid has difficulty respecting boundaries of how much to message)... and B) increases safety of both Big & Little by ensuring communications are observable by BBBS.
-If you are interested in TheApp, let your Mentoring Specialist know.
+Receive permission from your Mentoring Specialist - As a Big, you will not physically punish the child under any circumstances, even if requested by the parent. - Even if you are of age, don't use alcohol or drugs (including tobacco or vaping) before or during time w/ your Little. - If you are driving them, seat belts are required.
+Driver must pull over before making or taking any calls or texts. - Communication via social media is fine, within the following guidelines: - 1.
+Check your bio, pics, and posts first to ensure everything is youth-appropriate - 2.
+If you become "friends" with your Little on a social media platform (Instagram, Twitter, Facebook, etc), you must first get parent/guardian permission and inform your Mentoring Specialist.